 Bristol Renaissance Faire ~ Bristol

-Bristol Wisconsin is home to The Bristol Renaissance Faire.
+Bristol, Wisconsin, is home to The Bristol Renaissance Faire.
 This once-in-a-lifetime experience is something that you really might want to add to your bucket list.
-Attending a Renaissance Faire is like stepping back into time and also stepping into a make-believe world.
+Attending a Renaissance Faire is like stepping back into a make-believe world.
 It is an enjoyable day for kids and adults.

 You can’t go wrong when it comes to vacationing in Wisconsin.
-After living here all of our lives we are now discovering what a beautiful state Wisconsin is.
-A state that may be taken for granted.
-Make your own Wisconsin Bucket List and enjoy some of the amazing places we have discovered.
-Please share your ideas for additional Wisconsin adventures we have not discovered yet.
+After living here all our lives, we are now discovering what a beautiful state Wisconsin is.

 Leave a Reply